School of Engineering and Applied Science

 The SEAS Departments of Computer Science, Electrical and Computer Engineering, Engineering Management and Systems Engineering, and Mechanical and Aerospace Engineering offer minors that are available to SEAS undergraduates whose major is not offered by that department.
 Depending on the student’s major, additional credit hours beyond the minimum required for the major may be necessary to complete the minor.
 Consult the advisor and the departments concerned.

-The School offers secondary fields of study in biomedical engineering, computer engineering, computer science, electrical engineering, engineering analysis, and operations research to students in other schools of the University.
-SEAS students are cautioned to consult their advisor and department chair before enrolling in a secondary field of study in another school of the University.
+The School offers minors in biomedical engineering, computer engineering, computer science, electrical engineering, engineering analysis, and operations research to students in other schools of the University.
+SEAS students are cautioned to consult their advisor and department chair before enrolling in a minor in another school of the University.

 Concentration in General Business